-3.10 Inventories
+2.10 Inventories

 Inventories are stated at the lower of cost and net realisable value.
-Cost is calculated using the first-in first-out method and comprises all costs of purchase, costs of conversion and other costs incurred in bringing the inventories to their present location and condition.
+Cost is calculated using the weighted average method and comprises all costs of purchase, costs of conversion and other costs incurred in bringing the inventories to their present location and condition.
 The cost of finished goods and work-in-progress comprises direct materials and labour and apportioned manufacturing overheads based on normal operating capacity.